Why do we blink?

-Blinking is a normal reflex that protects the eye from dryness, bright light, and fingers or other objects coming towards it.
-Blinking also regulates tears, which nourish and cleanse the surface of the eye.
+Blinking is a normal reflex that protects the eye from dryness, bright lights, foreign objects, fingers, or other debris coming towards it.
+Blinking also regulates tears which nourish and cleanse the surface of the eye.
 The blinking rate in newborns is only 2 times per minute.
 This increases to 14-17 times per minute in adolescence and remains at this rate through the remainder of life.
 Blinking can also increase in response to pain, bright light, changes in temperature and humidity, and conversation.

 What causes excessive blinking?

-Excessive blinking can be caused by problems with the eyelids or anterior segment (front surface of the eye), habitual tics, refractive error (need for glasses), intermittent exotropia or turning out of the eye, and stress.
+Excessive blinking can be caused by problems with the eyelids or anterior segment (front surface of the eye), habitual tics, refractive error (need for glasses), intermittent exotropia or turning out of the eye, the environment (changes in temperature or humidity, bright lights, or pain), and stress.
 It is very rare for excessive blinking to be a sign of an undiagnosed neurologic disorder.

 A pediatric ophthalmologist will be able to diagnose the cause of the symptoms.
 A thorough exam will be performed.
-If there is a problem such as an ingrown eyelash, corneal abrasion (scratch on the front surface of the eye), conjunctivitis (pink eye), foreign body in the eye, or eye dryness, this can easily be diagnosed by performing an examination with an instrument called a slit lamp.
+If there is a problem such as an ingrown eyelash, corneal abrasion (scratch on the front surface of the eye), conjunctivitis (pink eye), foreign body in the eye, or allergies affecting the eye or eye dryness, this can easily be diagnosed by performing an examination with an instrument called a slit lamp.
 This is a special microscope used to magnify the eye.
-If glasses are needed, this can also be easily detected.
+If glasses are needed, this can also be easily detected though many times requiring a dilated eye exam.
 Any strabismus (in turning or out turning of the eye) will be diagnosed when the ophthalmologist examines the eye movements.

 How is excessive blinking treated?